by Marge Bruchac

 The next drawer of material from the same site holds cracked quahog and whelk shells, pottery shards, charred corn, and evidence of feasting.
 There is ample evidence of wampum manufacture (well documented in 17th century colonial records) in the form of purple chunks, white columns, and the sandstone blocks used to polish them down to size.
 The shells are all local species: channeled whelk (Busycon canaliculatum), knobbed whelk (Busycon carica), and quahog (Mercenaria mercinaria).
 Similar assemblages have been found at Massapequa and elsewhere on Long Island Sound, where whelk and quahog are also abundant and wampum manufacture is documented.

-Although many wampum beads have been collected from digs at Shantok, this collection holds only one.
+Although many wampum beads have been collected from digs at Shantok, this drawer holds only one.
 This particular white shell bead has a channel that matches the diameter of the narrrowed point of the iron nail.

 Weeks later, at the Canadian Museum of History, far to the north, we examined two bow drills, each crafted from bent wood strung with leather cord.
 Before European contact, Native hand drills, pump drills, and bow drills just like these were fitted with a stone point serving as a bit to bore holes.
 The bit was secured in a piece of wood which was wrapped with the cord of the bow (or rubbed with the hands) to rotate it.
 The speed of rotation generated the necessary heat and friction to bore holes in wood, shell, stone.
 But the bits in these bow drills at CMH are not stone.
 Each is fitted with a cast-off wooden spool and…a sharpened nail.